bartmichu/urbstat/README.md

 - **failed-clients**

   Retrieves clients with a 'failed' backup status or those without a recent backup (as per UrBackup Server settings).
+File backups finished with issues are treated as OK by default.
 Excludes clients marked for removal.

   Required rights: `status(all)`.